 Do you allow your Associates contact with your clients or do they go through you?

-DR: I have no contact with the client.
+DR: From an associate standpoint, I have not had any contact with the clients.

 GW: They go through me.